dsagman/picat/readme.md

 ### Predicates and Logic Programming "Weirdness": `append/3`

-In Prolog, everything is a predicate and there's no direct concept of a "returned value".
+In Prolog, everything is a predicate with arguments.
+Some arguments are considered "input" and others "output" or both, it's not like imperative or functional languages where we always think about a function that has a "returned value".

 Let's look at the classic example of a predicate: Prolog's `append/3` predicate, which Picat also has and it let's you join two lists.

 It takes the form `append(L1,L2,L3)`.
 Note the standard use of terse variable names.